Charmanderander/djangoForm/README.md

 1) Pull the project
 2) pip install -r requirements.txt
+3) Ensure Postgres Database is running
+  - You can change the ports under settings.py
+4) python manage.py makemigrations / migrate (if needed)
 4) python manage.py runserver

 # External Software Dependencies

 1) Install postgresql DB
     - Change the user name and password of your database in settings.py
-    - Remember to run "python manage.py makemigrations / migrations" !
+    - Remember to run "python manage.py makemigrations / migrate" !